confluentinc/ksql/docs/developer-guide/create-a-stream.rst

      Stream created
     ----------------

-Inspect the stream by using the SHOW STREAMS statement:
+Inspect the stream by using the SHOW STREAMS and DESCRIBE statements:

 .. code:: text